Marjorie Bransfield

 Marjorie Bransfield is an American former actress.

-She appeared in six films with Belushi (marked with an asterisk in the filmography), including a starring role in Abraxas, Guardian of the Universe.
+She appeared in six films with onetime husband Jim Belushi (marked with an asterisk in the filmography), including a starring role in Abraxas, Guardian of the Universe.
 She had a small part in an episode of the TV series Murder One in 1996.

 Personal life

 Bransfield married actor Jim Belushi in 1990, they divorced in 1992 after two years of marriage.